 Fairview Race Course

 As time went on Fairview Estate, which was an extensive farm on the old Cape Road, became the accepted venue of horse racing in Port Elizabeth.
+The area covered by Fairview Estates included Newton Park, the Fairview Race course in Cape Road and Fairview Township in Walmer.
 According to Margaret Harradine, on the 13th July 1857, a meeting was held at Dreyer’s Hotel to revive the Port Elizabeth Turf Club which held its race meetings at Fairview.
 That implies that the Port Elizabeth Turf Club was originally founded prior to 1857.
+The land was granted to them by Queen Victoria. copy is on exhibition at the new Fairview Racecourse in Greenbushes.
 Once again the Turf Club collapsed and in 1880, it had yet again, to be revived.
 In order to establish a set rules for racing, in 1882 the Jockey Club of South Africa was also founded in Port Elizabeth.
 H.B.
 Christian, who steered the recovery of horse racing, became the first Chairman of the Jockey Club in 1882.
 The Fairview Race Course granted use of its facilities to the Turf Club on 10 April 1883.
-For many years the HB Christian Memorial Race was the premier race in PE pre sponsorship days.
+For many years the HB Christian Memorial Race was the premier race in Port Elizabeth prior to “sponsorship days”.
 After its founding in 1857, the Port Elizabeth Turf Club initially used the race course in Deal Party / New Brighton before relocating to Cape Road where the Greenacres shopping centre is situated today.

 In 1977 the Fairview racecourse was relocated to Greenbushes.
 A brand new stabling complex was completed at Fairview Greenbushes In October 2007, and all trainers based at Arlington moved over to Fairview.
 Apart from the new stabling complex, Fairview boasts a number of training tracks and facilities and was also the head office of Phumela Gaming and Leisure in the Eastern Cape.